digeler/GOCMD/README.md

-for instruction go to :
+for instructions go to :

 https://digeler.github.io/GOCMD/